If you prefer to always view the website in English, please click here.

 The gas price cap is volatile and unpredictable.
 It fluctuates hourly, as it is the difference between the actual price, which is subject to market variations, and the ceiling set by the Government.

-Electricity suppliers use the official hourly price published by the market operator (OMIE), which you can find on its website.
+Electricity suppliers used the official hourly price published by the market operator (OMIE), which you can find on its website.

 The cost of the gas price cap varies every day, as it depends on supply and demand for gas in the wholesale market.
 This cannot be known in advance, so it is impossible to calculate what the final bill will be after including this amount.

-If you have an unregulated market tariff, the effects of this measure will be applied progressively as current contracts are renewed or extended.
-It will be included in your bill as a separate item.
+If the consumer had an unregulated market tariff, the effects of this measure were applied progressively as current contracts were renewed or extended.
+It appears on bills as a separate item.

 If you want your bill to remain stable throughout the entire year, then apply for the Endesa Única Tariff, which means you don't have to worry about price variations on your bills.

-This measure is being applied by all suppliers in the unregulated market and the regulated market.
-The amount is the same for everyone.
+This measure was applied by all suppliers in the unregulated market and the regulated market.
+The amount was the same for everyone.

-If you are worried about when this date is, we recommend that you contact us so we can inform you when it is.
+If you are concerned about the renewal date of your contract, we recommend that you contact us so that we can inform you when it is due for renewal.

 The effect of this measure is variable and will not always be the same, as the gas price cap varies every hour.
 The prices are published officially every day by the Electricity Market Operator.